Images Depict Mature Plants

 Kleim's Hardy Gardenia Shrubs for Sale Online

 The most popular place Kleim's Hardy is planted is near entryways, patios, and in the foreground of garden borders.
-Placing them in well-drained soils will allow you to virtually plant them anywhere; they can even handle partially shaded landscaping.
-We recommend you plant them near heavy foot traffic areas, that way your guests can enjoy their fragrance every time they step foot in your beautiful garden.
+Placing them in well-drained soils will allow you to plant them anywhere virtually; they can even handle partially shaded landscaping.
+We recommend you plant them near heavy foot traffic areas so your guests can enjoy their fragrance every time they step foot in your beautiful garden.

 When purchasing your Kleim's Hardy Gardenia Shrub, be sure to read the recommended care instructions for a happy and thriving plant.